Table of Contents

 The various types of meningitis can be classified based on the cause of the infection:

-- Bacterial meningitis: The most common cause of meningitis and a common disease in the developing world.
+- Bacterial meningitis: This is the most common cause of meningitis.
+It is a common disease in the developing world.

 - Viral causes of CNS infections: This includes the herpes and varicella viruses.
 Encephalitis is also caused by viruses.

-- Parasitic causes are very rare due to high hygiene standards, and they have been associated with immunosuppression.
+- Parasitic causes: These are very rare due to high hygiene standards.
+They have been associated with immunosuppression.

 The main reason for classification according to etiology is to:

-- Differentiate the pathogen classes and thus determine the accurate therapeutic approach
+- Differentiate the pathogen classes and thus determine the accurate therapeutic approach; and

 Treatment with antibiotics should only be considered if a bacterial central nervous system (CNS) infection is suspected!